-One of the hallmarks of cancer is uncontrolled cell proliferation, which augments the number of viable cells in a system.
-Cell-based proliferative assays are based on cellular enzyme activity, DNA synthesis, membrane integrity, and adenosine triphosphate levels, which are indicators of both viable and dead cells[29].
+One of the hallmarks of cancer is uncontrolled cell proliferation, which augme 20 he number of viable cells in a system.
+Cell-based proliferative assays are based on cellular enzyme activity, DNA synthesis, 120 brane integrity, and adenosine triphosphate levels, which are indicators of both viable and dead cells[29].
 Several colorimetric and fluorometric assays have been developed for cancer drug screening.
 These methods are based on the measurement of biochemical markers to determine cellular metabolic activity.
-A substrate undergoes a measurable color change by an intracellular enzyme in living cells, such that the number of colored cells is proportional to that of viable cells.
-Applying colorimetric assays to natural products is challenging since some extracts or fractions are inherently colorful, thereby limiting assessment of their efficacy under visible light.
+A substrate undergoes a measurable the rumber of colored cells is proportional to that of viable cells.
+Applying colorimetric assays to natural products is challenging since some extracts or fractions are inherently colorful, thereby limiting assessment of their efficacy

-The $3 \square (4,5 \square$ dimethylthiazol $\square 2 \square$ yl-)2,5 $\square$ diphenyltetrazolium bromide (MTT) assay is a widely used colorimetric assay for initial drug discovery.
+The $3 \square (4,5 \square dimethylthiazol \square 2 \square yl-)2,5 \square diphenyltetrazolium bromide$ (MTT) assay is a widely used colorimetric assay for initial drug discovery.
 MTT can pass through the cell membrane owing to its lipophilic side groups and net positive charge.
-The tetrazolium salt is then reduced to an insoluble formazan complex by the nicotinamide adenine dinucleotide (NADH) dehydrogenase enzyme, which is present in the mitochondria of viable cells at 37 $^{\circ}$ C (Figure 1A).
+The tetrazolium salt is then reduced to an insoluble formazan complex by the nicotinamide adenine dinucleotide (NADH) dehydrogenase enzyme, which is present in the mitochondria of viable cells at 37 °C (Figure 1A).
 The solubilizing agents sodium dodecyl sulfate, acidified isopropanol, dimethyl sulfoxide, and dimethylformamide dissolve the formazan complex and are then quantitatively measured at 570 nm using a spectrophotometer[24].
 Solubilization of the formazan complex is considered a time-consuming step and requires modification.
-Dead cells lose their ability to convert MTT to formazan products; therefore, the intensity of color change is directly proportional to the viable cell number in the culture[30].
+Dead cells their ability to convert MTT to formazan products; therefore, the intensity of color change is directly proportional to the viable cell number in the culture[30].
 In some cases, cell lysis is crucial for dissolving formazan because crystals are formed intracellularly.
 However, the mechanism underlying the solid formazan crystal dissolution remains unclear.